Khalid-Moukhtar/Khalid-Moukhtar/README.md

 I also build smaller things when an idea won't leave me alone:

-- **[motif](https://motif-vert.vercel.app)** — Pick a design system vibe, export tokens for your AI coding agent.
+- **[motif](https://motif-vert.vercel.app)** : Pick a design system vibe, export tokens for your AI coding agent.
 One click to Markdown, JSON, CSS, or Tailwind.

 ### What I work with

-TypeScript, React, Python, Firebase, Supabase, Vite — and whatever the problem calls for.
+TypeScript, React, Python, Firebase, Supabase, Vite, and whatever the problem calls for.

 ### Elsewhere